HumanCellAtlas/metadata-schema/docs/jsonBrowser/type.md

 analysis_run_type | Indicator of whether the analysis actually ran or was just copied forward as an optimization. | string | yes |  |  | run, copy-forward |

 ## aggregate_generation_protocol
-_Contains information on how cultured cells are developed into cell aggregates_
+_Information on how cultured cells are developed into cell aggregates._

 Location: type/protocol/biomaterial_collection/aggregate_generation_protocol.json